braindoorg/s3-glue-redshift-guide/README.md

 ## IAM

-Create an IAM Role for the glue-workflow-initiating lambda function so it has permissions to:
+Create a role for our Lamda function so it has permissions to:
-- detect changes to S3
+- detect a change to S3
-- execute a python script that uses the boto3 API to start a Glue workflow
+- execute a python script that runs a Glue workflow
-- write logs to CloudWatch and CloudTrail
+- write execution/error logs to CloudWatch and CloudTrail

 ### Setup Instructions:
   1. Navigate to the IAM dashboard: https://console.aws.amazon.com/iam/home
   2. Click **Roles** in the sidebar
-  3. Click **Create role** button
+  3. Click **Create role**
   4. Under **Choose the service that will use this role**, click **Lambda** > *Next*
   5. Search for, and check two policies: `AWSLambdaBasicExecutionRole` and `AWSGlueServiceRole` > *Next*
-  6. (optional) add a Key/Value pair per your current AWS tag taxonomy > *Next*
-  7. Add Role name `lambda_lambda-s3-glue` > *Create role*
+  6. Add Role name `lambda_lambda-s3-glue` > *Create role*

 ***

 ## S3

-S3 will be used as the primary data store for Glue ETL jobs.
-It will also be used to store temporary, auto-generated files from different Amazon services as they run.
+S3 will be used as the primary data store for data to be processed and uploaded to Redshift.
+It will also be used to store permenant scripts and temporary files created by Glue.

 ### Setup Instructions:
   1. Navigate to the S3 dashboard: https://s3.console.aws.amazon.com/s3/home
   2. Click **+ Create bucket**
-  3. Name your bucket and then click **Next** through all creation screens accepting default values
+  3. Name your bucket and then keep clicking **Next** through all creation screens accepting default values
-  3. Create a new folder inside this bucket to hold daily GA transaction .csv files
+  4. Once the bucket is created, upload one file appropriate for your project for testing purposes.

 ***

 ## Redshift